 I also resonate very much with Girard’s article above when he says that Christianity has been a “colossal failure in the history of the biblical revelation.”
 We need to join with our Jewish friends in the faith in finally fulfilling the calling to put away all idolatry, especially that most pernicious one of anti-idolatry.

-2. Goodhart’s notion of an idolatry of anti-idolatry actually sheds light on all of Romans.
-Romans 1 starts out on the topic of idolatry, with Paul setting up his Jewish readers to fall into a lather of anti-idolatrous idolatry, so that he can then reveal to them their brand of idolatry in 2:1-2:
+2. Sandor Goodhart‘s notion of an idolatry of anti-idolatry actually sheds light on all of Romans, made even more clear by Douglas Campbell‘s startling proposal for rereading Romans in The Deliverance of God.
+Romans 1 starts out on the topic of idolatry in 1:18-32, with Paul setting up his Jewish readers to fall into a lather of anti-idolatrous idolatry, so that he can then reveal to them their brand of idolatry in 2:1-2:

 Therefore you have no excuse, whoever you are, when you judge others; for in passing judgment on another you condemn yourself, because you, the judge, are doing the very same things.
 You say, “We know that God’s judgment on those who do such things is in accordance with truth.”

-Paul couldn’t be more clear that saying we know God’s judgment on idolaters is itself a form of idolatry.
+Campbell has amplified this reading by suggesting that, in using the Roman rhetorical convention of Diatribe, Paul voiced the position of his opponents in order to argue against it.
+Campbell’s proposal is that the clearest instance of Paul speaking the argument he’s opposing is Romans 1:18-32!
+This reading makes it even more clear that Paul is saying that when we think we know God’s judgment on idolaters, it is itself a form of idolatry.
 I find that Goodhart’s nomenclature of the “idolatry of anti-idolatry” to be tremendously helpful in getting a handle on what Paul is doing in Romans.